IntroCSCI/colorvisionproject-nicolekeane12/README.md

 ## Description

  I wanted my program to open a file and examine the transparecny number, and decide if that color may or may not be problematic to color blind people.
 I wanted it to read the file, after the third comma, and analyze that number and ouput if the color might or might not be a problem.
+### v0.3 Updates
+I created a file of colors with the percent of RBG that each color has.
+Then it reads the file and decides whether the color is difficult for people with red green deficiences, and looks at the color and decides if it is dark, and if it has a good blalnce of RGB values.
+I changed this to make the code easily readable and organized.
+This file is using the basic 16 colors.

 ### v0.2 Updates
 I added a vector that holds the double value and reads it, before I was trying to move spaces and find the double, but now I am use the stod function to turn the file string into a double because it was a decimal.